sonthai/CMPE295/README.md

 GET /customer/recommend

-  	Body {"quantity": (number)}
+  	Body {"quantity": (number), "email": "" (for mobile case)}

-where quantity will indicate how many result return.
+where quantity will indicate how many result returned.
+If it is not specified, it will return 5 results by default.
-If the quantity is higher than the available images, it will return all the available products else it will return the number products requested
+If the quantity is higher than the available images, it will return all the available products else it will return the number of products being requested

+	Response:

+	      {
+		    "responseCode": "OK",

+		    "responseMsg": "Retrieve result from engine",

+		    "data": [

+			{
+			    "id": 251,
+			    "image": "aero_womentop_1.jpg",
+			    "brand": 12,
+			    "price": 12,
+			    "productName": "Long Sleeve Heathered Henley "
+			},

+			{
+			    "id": 154,
+			    "image": "levi_slim_fit_v-neck_tees.jpg",
+			    "brand": 19,
+			    "price": 10,
+			    "productName": "Slim Fit V-neck Tees"
+			}

+		    ]

+		}